SpikeInterface/spikeinterface/doc/modules/core.rst

     To avoid this inconsistency, spike interface deletes children if the parent is recalculated.
 E.g. if :code:`random_spikes` is recalculated, :code:`waveforms` is deleted.
 This keeps consistency between your extensions, and is better for provenance.

-Since these core extensions are important for all other extensions it is important to understand how they work and what they are.
+Since these core extensions are important for all other extensions it is important to understand how they work and what they are:

-:code:`random_spikes` allows the user fine control in how they wish to sample their raw data.
-For example for neuron with 10,000 spikes it may be too computationally expensive (& memory expensive) to load all spikes so in this case :code:`random_spikes` allows you to chose the number of spikes you wish to subsample for downstream analyses. :code:`waveforms` is the extension that goes through your raw data and creates a waveform for each spike within the :code:`random_spikes`.
+* :code:`random_spikes` allows the user fine control in how they wish to sample their raw data.
+For example, for a neuron with 10,000 spikes it may be too computationally expensive (& memory expensive) to load all spikes.
+So in this case :code:`random_spikes` allows you to chose the number of spikes you wish to subsample for downstream analyses.
+* :code:`waveforms` is the extension that goes through your raw data and creates a waveform for each spike within the :code:`random_spikes`.
 You can control the time before (:code:`ms_before`) and the time after (:code:`ms_after`) to ensure that you have a full waveform.
-Because waveforms occur on multiple channels with multiple samples this can be a big data structure. :code:`templates` are calculated from the raw waveform data and are used for downstream analyses
+Because waveforms occur on multiple channels with multiple samples this can be a big data structure.
-(e.g. :code:`spike_amplitudes` are calculated based on the templates).
-This raises the question of if the :code:`templates` are what are used then why save the :code:`waveforms`?
-Thus there are two ways to obtain :code:`templates` data: 1) directly from the raw data (based on the
+* :code:`templates` are calculated from the raw waveform data and are used for downstream analyses (e.g. :code:`spike_amplitudes` are calculated based on the templates).
+This raises the question: if the :code:`templates` are what are used, then why save the :code:`waveforms`?
+Well, there are two ways to obtain :code:`templates` data: 1) directly from the raw data (based on the
   :code:`random_spikes`) or 2) from the :code:`waveforms`.
-If getting :code:`templates` from the raw data we are limited to obtaining averages and standard deviations.
+When getting :code:`templates` from the raw data we are limited to obtaining averages and standard deviations.
 If we calculate the templates from the waveforms, however, we can also calculate the templates as medians or percentiles in addition to the average or standard deviations of the :code:`waveforms`.
-So it important to think about the type of downstream analyses that you may want to do in deciding whether to calculate :code:`templates` with :code:`random_spikes` or after :code:`waveforms`.
-Finally the
+So it is important to think about the type of downstream analyses that you may want to do in deciding whether to calculate :code:`templates` with :code:`random_spikes` or after :code:`waveforms`.
-:code:`noise_levels` compute noise-levels in a channel-wise fashion.
+* :code:`noise_levels` compute noise-levels in a channel-wise fashion.
 This provides important information about the specific recording session and is important for some downstream quality analyses.

 .. note::